 - Expulsion/termination.
 Expulsion entails a permanent separation from EHA.
 The imposition of this sanction does become a part of the student’s permanent record and is a permanent bar to the student’s readmission to EHA.

 - Interim or summary suspension.
 Though as a general rule, the status of a student accused of violations of School regulations should not be altered until a final determination has been made in regard to the charges against the student.
-Summary suspension may be imposed upon a finding by the School Director or his/her designated representative that the continued presence of the accused on campus constitutes an immediate threat to the physical safety and well-being of the accused, or of any other member of the EHA or its guests; destruction of property; or substantial disruption of classroom or other campus activities.
-In any case of immediate suspension, the student shall be given an opportunity at the time of the decision or immediately thereafter to contest the suspension (in writing), and if there are disputed issues of fact of cause and effect, the student shall be provided a hearing on the suspension as soon as possible.
+A summary suspension may be imposed upon a finding by the School Director or his/her designated representative that the continued presence of the accused on campus constitutes an immediate threat to the physical safety and well-being of the accused, or of any other member of the EHA or its guests; destruction of property; or substantial disruption of classroom or other campus activities.
+In any case of immediate suspension, the student shall be given an opportunity at the time of the decision or immediately thereafter to contest the suspension (in writing), and if there are disputed issues of the fact of cause and effect, the student shall be provided a hearing on the suspension as soon as possible.

 - In cases involving second and/or third instances of academic misconduct, the student will be subject to further disciplinary action, including termination.